mitranim/mitranim.github.io/templates/posts/game-impressions-doom-2016.md

 Spent the past week absorbed into Doom 2016.
-My "let's play" is being gradually released on YouTube: [playlist link](https://www.youtube.com/playlist?list=PLfygJGWNJ-9Vqxy5svyBTy0jIS8ggtDXd).
+My "let's play" is being gradually released on Youtube: [playlist link](https://www.youtube.com/playlist?list=PLfygJGWNJ-9Vqxy5svyBTy0jIS8ggtDXd).
 This post summarizes my impressions.

 I've tried to phrase this from my subjective perspective: "what I like" rather than "what's good", because everyone likes different things.
 The accompanying post [Tips and Tricks: Doom 2016](/posts/tips-and-tricks-doom-2016) contains advice on how to play, while this post analyzes the game's design.
 This is about single player only; I haven't tried the PvP.